-Ear plug: types, symptoms and methods of removal.
-Sulfur plug - causes, symptoms, ways to get rid of at home
+Ear plug: types, symptoms and removal methods.
+Sulfur plug - causes, symptoms, ways to get rid of it at home

-After a detailed study of the problem, the otolaryngologist determines how to remove the cork from the ear so as not to harm the patient's health.
-In a polyclinic, several methods are used to extract sulfur accumulations.
+After a detailed study of the problem, the otolaryngologist determines how to remove the plug from the ear so as not to harm the patient’s health.
+In a clinic setting, several methods are used to extract sulfur accumulations.

-When sulfur plugs form in the ears, the ENT will tell you how to remove them.
-The choice of a method for eliminating the problem depends on many factors, therefore self-treatment in this case is strictly prohibited.
-To determine how to remove the cork from the ear, the doctor performs the following manipulations:
+When wax plugs form in the ears, an ENT specialist will tell you how to remove them.
+The choice of method to eliminate the problem depends on many factors, therefore self-medication in this case is strictly prohibited.
+To determine how to remove a plug from the ear, the doctor performs the following manipulations:

 • determination of consistency;